 The Congress party garnered an overwhelming majority, winning 364 out of 489 seats in India's first general election.
 On May 13, 1952, the first elected government of free India was formed under the newly adopted Constitution, with Pandit Jawahar Lal Nehru as the Prime Minister and 14 other members forming part of the cabinet.

 On October 11, 1951, Dr B.R.
-Amedkar, the Law Miinister until then, resigned from the Government after the Hindu Code Bill was dropped by the Cabinet.
+Amedkar, the Law Minister until then, left office after his resignation from the Government on September 27, 1951, after the Hindu Code Bill was dropped by the Cabinet.

 Sardar Vallabhbhai Patel, the 75 year old Bismark of India, who was one of the foremost architects of India's freedom and its consolidation, passed away.